larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 to attempt to contact and advise the relevant administrators.
 They should only take
 moderation actions when administrators are not responsive.
-In particular, moderators should give WG chairs every opportunity to manage what may be difficult and contentious debates within their groups.
-Within the bounds of this principle, it is left to moderators' judgement to determine when they must act.
+In particular, moderators should generally give WG chairs the opportunity to manage what may be difficult and contentious debates within their groups.
+Within the bounds of this principle, it is left to moderators' judgement to determine when they must act, with the understanding that some situations may require fast responses.
 {{appeals}} discusses the handling of disagreements.

 Moderators are administrators for IETF